matheuslaidler/matheuslaidler.github.io/_drafts/wayofsec/desafios-hacker-writeups/tryhackme/cyberheroes-writeup.md

 comments: true
 ---

-# 🏆 CyberHeroes — Writeup
+# 🏆 CyberHeroes — Writeup em Português
+### Resolução desafio hacker fácil do TryHackMe
 > Want to be a part of the elite club of CyberHeroes?
 Prove your merit by finding a way to log in!
 > Quer fazer parte do clube de elite dos CyberHeroes?
 Prove seu mérito encontrando uma maneira de fazer login!